jjcopeland32/integration-copilot/README.md

   -d "$PAYLOAD"
 ```

 The server will persist a redacted payload (card numbers, CVVs, SSNs, and passwords are scrubbed by default) and return `{ ok: true }` when the signature is valid.
-Grab the per-project signing secret from the **Telemetry** panel inside any project page.

-- **UI:** Visit [`/specs`](http://localhost:3000/specs), load the Stripe-style or Todo sample spec, generate mocks/tests, then go to `/tests` and click **Run All**.
-Suites execute against the auto-started mock for that project, emit trace rows, and update the plan board automatically.
+- **UI:** Open a project at `/projects/[id]`, go to the Specs tab, load the sample specs, generate mocks/tests, then go to the Tests tab and click **Run All**.
+Suites execute against the auto-started mock, emit trace rows, and update the plan board automatically.
 - **CLI:**

   ```bash